firebase/quickstart-js/messaging/README.md

   focus then the `setBackgroundMessageHandler` callback in firebase-messaging-sw.js is where the received message is handled.

-### Browser focus
+### App focus
+The browser gives your app focus when both:
-Your app would be considered as having focus if it is running in the currently selected browser tab.
-Otherwise it would be considered not in focus.
+1. Your app is running in the currently selected browser tab.
+2. The browser tab's window currently has focus, as defined by the operating system.

 Support
 -------